 Have you heard of the Bride Tribe?

-It’s been the topic of much conversation this week – you may have even bought tickets to the launch, and first Bride Tribe event.
-If so, I’m grateful for your faith in me, but I don’t blame you for wondering what you’re getting yourself in for (unless you’re coming just for the goodie bags, in which case I don’t blame you either.)
+It’s been the topic of much conversation this week – you may have even bought tickets to the launch, and January’s Bride Tribe event.

 Bride Tribe is a community, a celebration of, and a disruptor of the wedding industry.
 It’s an opportunity for you, the brides, to hear from, and later read about, real brides; and their honest experiences, in a very candid, helpful and practical way.